I Tested 6 Budget WordPress Hosting in 2026 (Short & Long Term)

 Performance is also above average despite the low pricing.
 I tested their base plan and got an average loading time of 1.78 seconds and an uptime of 99.998% over the last 11 months.

-My reports also revealed that Hostinger offers the cheapest plans whether you choose 48 months, 24 months, or 12 months.
+My reports also revealed that Hostinger offers the lowest plans whether you choose 48 months, 24 months, or 12 months.

 So whether you are considering it for the short term or the long term, you can save money here.